Understand the link between adrenal health, menopause

 Many hormonal changes occur as women come closer to or find themselves in menopause.
 Does this relate mainly to changes in sex hormones such as estrogen and progesterone, or are there other important factors to consider?

-In today's column, I will explain why assessing for and treating adrenal gland deficiencies is paramount in helping women reduce or eliminate menopausal symptoms.
+In today's column, I will explain why assessing for and treating adrenal dysfunction is paramount in helping women reduce or eliminate menopausal symptoms.

 The menopausal transition usually occurs between the ages of 42 and 58.
 It is recognized that menopause is not a disease, but many women face many health challenges during this life transition.
 The only sign that all women universally have by the end of the menopausal transition is the cessation of menses.
 For many, symptoms can also include hot flashes, insomnia, vaginal dryness, low sex drive, memory and mood changes, and fatigue.
 The bumpy road prior to menopause can also include irregular and abundant menses.